 - in Captain America: The First Avenger, Red Skull is upgraded to the head of the Nazi science division; the comics version is no fool, but he's certainly not a brilliant scientist on his own.

 - In their brief appearance in Star Trek: The Original Series, Orion women are presented as mindless nymphomaniacs.
 Dialogue from the original pilot even explicitly compares them to animals, suggesting they might not even be fully sapient.
 The 2009 reboot film gave us a sympathetic and obviously fully intelligent Orion woman as a supporting character whom writer and producer Roberto Orci theorised had escaped to the the Federation via an underground railroad (apparently retconning the 'Orions as secretly matriarchal' idea mentioned below.)

-- Even before that, Star Trek: Enterprise showed them as the real power behind the Orion Syndicate, using the Living Aphrodisiac effect they have on male Orions to keep them in a permanent state of Distracted by the Sexy and doing what the woman want while nominally in charge.
+- Even before that, Star Trek: Enterprise showed them as the real power behind the Orion Syndicate, using the Living Aphrodisiac effect they have on male Orions to keep them in a permanent state of Distracted by the Sexy and doing what the woman wants while nominally in charge.
 A more downplayed version of this trope was present in the Stark Trek Tabletop Roleplaying Game published in the early 1980s which did give Orion women a significant intelligence penalty compared to males (or humans) but also suggested it to be cultural rather than biological with the women deliberately kept uneducated.
-Of course, the two Orion females we met in the original series were, in order, an illusion used to tempt Christopher Pike, and a criminally insane mental patient.
+Of course, the two Orion females we met in the original series were, in order, an illusion used to tempt Christopher Pike and a criminally insane mental patient.
 Basing our idea of what Orion females are like purely on those two is probably not the best way to get a feel for Orion society.

 - The reboot movies also did a favor for Uhura.
 In Star Trek VI: The Undiscovered Country, Uhura's attempt to speak Klingon came across as You No Take Candle (which Nichelle Nichols was not pleased with).
 On the other hand, in Star Trek Into Darkness, Uhura describes her Klingon as "rusty, but good," and then proceeds to speak fluent Klingon.